herc jobs logo

 About the Author: Marcia Silva is the director of marketing and communications at the Higher Education Recruitment Consortium.
 She strives to create engaging, research-informed content that empowers job seekers and employers committed to creating inclusive workplaces.
 She is passionate about using digital media and technology to encourage participation and strengthen communities.

-Filed Under: Career Advice, Work/Life Balance Tagged With: Marcia Silva
+Filed Under: Career Advice, Top Articles, Work/Life Balance Tagged With: Marcia Silva

 How Women Can Create Visibility and Recognition in the Workplace